-Employers who need resources for additional worker support can register with Ontario's workforce matching portal.
+Employers who need resources for additional worker support can register with Ontario's matching portal.

 How New Grads can help during COVID-19

-If you haven't already done so, apply to the General Class.
+If you have met the requirements for registration, apply to the General Class.

 If you have not written your registration exam, you may consider applying to the Temporary Class.
 You will need an offer of employment in order to apply for this class.